 Comprehensive campaigns are more prominent today, and we are seeing more campaigns also focusing on raising endowment funds.
 Donors are interested in supporting ongoing sustainability of organizations and want to understand how a campaign will impact an organization as a whole – what will the impact be and how will it affect the organization’s financial health?

 There seems to be less focus on raising funds for new facilities.
 This doesn’t mean that new facilities are out of the question, but we tend to hear more donors say, “take care of what you have first before you consider something new.”
 They want to see the renovation or upgrading of current facilities first.
-Donors and prospects also want to see fiscal modeling that also takes into account ongoing maintenance in the future.
+Donors and prospects also want to see that the organization has made plans and taken into account how they will fund the expense of ongoing maintenance for new facilities.

 Mini-campaigns or organized major gift efforts are also being used more frequently to secure funding for organizational improvements or programmatic launches.
 While this isn’t a new concept, it can serve to give an organization’s donors, volunteers, and staff a break between major campaigns.
 These fundraising efforts tend to be time-limited and more narrowly focused.